Forest bathing

 These posts contain extracts from the chapter, real-world examples, and other related material.

-The first step to becoming antifragile in this time of change is the ability to remain centred and grounded at all times.
-This becomes easier the more we deepen our Continue Reading →
+The first step to becoming antifragile is the ability to remain centred and grounded in the midst of massive change.
+This becomes much easier when we deepen our connection with Continue Reading →

 A new study from Stanford Business School tells us something we probably already know: when people can’t predict what is going to happen they tend to become more cautious.
 Researchers Continue Reading →

-Our first step to becoming antifragile is to deepen our connection with who we are at our best and what matters most to us.
-This will bring us the clarity, Continue Reading →
+Our first step in becoming antifragile is to deepen our connection with what matters most to us and who we are at our best.
+This brings us the clarity, calm, Continue Reading →

 A few years ago I found myself not only grieving the death of my father but also recovering from cancer and dealing with a whole bunch of other problems that Continue Reading →

-In a world of constant change, it is hardly surprising if events sometimes knock us off balance.
-So learning to recentre and ground ourselves is the first step to becoming antifragile.
-And Continue Reading →
+In a world of constant change, it is hardly surprising if some events knock us off balance.
+This means that learning to recentre and ground ourselves is the first step to Continue Reading →

 When a crisis happens, do you tend to freeze, fight, or take flight?
-People with strong Inner Leadership skills do none of these.
-Instead, they remain centred and grounded, calm Continue Reading →
+People with strong Inner Leadership skills do none of these things.
+Instead, they remain centred and grounded: Continue Reading →

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.
-To do this, our conscious, rational minds will tend Continue Reading →
+Our conscious, rational minds will tend to seek out Continue Reading →

 When I was nineteen I took my youngest brother out rowing on a nearby boating lake.
 He was only six years old and as I paddled us both across the Continue Reading →